 The primary way that problem credit buyers can get a house loan insured by the Federal government.
 FHA second chance loans are backed by the Federal Housing Administration.
 This simply means that if the homeowner does not pay the mortgage, the FHA will pay off the lender for most of the balance.
 As of today, FHA has insured more than 35 million loans over the years.

 The National Housing Act of 1934 credited the FHA.
 The purpose of this was to help the US to recover from the Great Depression.
-At that time, millions of Americans had lost their homes and the unemployment rate was an atrocious 25%.
+At that time, millions of Americans had lost their homes, and the unemployment rate was an atrocious 25%.
 The housing industry was devastated, and millions of construction workers were out of jobs.
 It was very hard for the average person to get a bank loan.
 Mortgages at this time only would pay for 50% of the value of the home.
 In those bleak economic times, very few could afford to put 50% down on a home.
 Repayment was only up to five years and there was a huge balloon payment due at the end of the term.
 Only 40% of Americans owned their own home; today the number is around 63%.

 The housing and construction sector is absolutely vital to the health of the US economy, so the US government needed to act fast to get the housing industry back on its feet.
-So, it was at this time that FHA started to guarantee FHA loans against default.
+So, it was at this time that FHA started to guarantee second chance loans against default.
 The FHA program has changed a great deal over the years, but today, the FHA house loan is one of the backbones of the housing and mortgage finance sectors.
 The FHA continues to offer second chance loans to people with past credit issues because the more people who own homes (as long as they can afford the payments), the better off the American economy and the American people.
 People who own homes take care of the property, spend money on it, and these things lead to more prosperous and safer neighborhoods.
 Did you know that FHA-mortgage rates today remain competitive compared to Fannie Mae and Freddie Mac?

 FHA liens are guaranteed against default for the lender.
 So, the lender can be more flexible in approving your loan.
 As loan as its investors are going to be reimbursed, they do not care if the homeowner defaults or not.
 With the FHA guarantee of the loan, lenders are able to have very generous lending standards.
 For example, you can get an FHA-home loan with these qualifications:

 - Minimum 500 credit score.
 Let’s be plain: That is an awful score!
 In fact, some people with a bankruptcy on their record do not have a credit score that low.
 Now, that is the minimum FHA loan score allowed.
 You may not get approved with that score.
 It will help to have a higher FICO score, but it IS possible at 500 to get approved for an FHA loan with bad credit.
+The FHA minimum credit score requirements remain aggressive in 2023.

 - Minimum 580 credit score for 3.5% down.
 A 580-credit score is also pretty bad, but if you have that score, you may be able to get approved with a 3.5% down payment.
 Current statistics state that more than 96% of buyers with 580 FICO scores can get an FHA insured lien.
 Check the minimum credit score for an FHA mortgage.

 - Flexible income requirements.
 You do not need to have an income below a certain level, but you do need to show that you can afford the payments and to pay for your other bills.
 As of now, you generally need a debt to income ratio of 43%, which means that all of your monthly debt payments including your home cannot be above 43% of your gross monthly income.
 But you might be able to get approved up to 50% if you have a higher down payment.
-Apply for a first time home loan.
+Apply for a first-time home loan.

 - Bankruptcy and foreclosure are ok.
 You will not be able to get an FHA loan the day after these events, but within two years, it is possible.
 FHA mostly wants to see that you are recovered financially.
 They want to see steady income and a year of paying your bills on time.
 If you can show that, having a bankruptcy or foreclosure may be ok.
 Some lenders may allow you to get a home loan through FHA after only a year after these negative credit events.